 Have a look at the resources on our website to give you some ideas.
 It can be interesting to see what previous graduates from your subject area have gone on to do with their degree.
 Ask for the 'Destination of Leavers from Higher Education' surveys in the Careers Service, or find them online at the page just mentioned.
 NB - this is just 6 months after graduation however, and only provides a snapshot in time.

 The key question is what do you want to do with your degree?
 Working out what you want for your future after graduation is no mean feat.
 The Career planning section of our website is a useful start.
 Come and browse the ‘Getting started’ section of the Careers Information Centre, and have a look at the relevant orange folder labelled 'Starting your career planning' for students in this School.
 The Explore your options section of our website has lots of resources and starting points to help you too.
+You might also like to browse the School's collection of alumni case studies.

 Why not come and talk it over with a Career Adviser?